PGY2 Program

 Selected Resident research

-• Active adverse drug event detection using an electronic trigger tool to evaluate patient clinical data – Lim D, Melucci J, Rizer M, Prier B, Weber R.
+• Detection of adverse drug events using an electronic trigger tool Lim D, Melucci J, Rizer MK, Prier B, Weber R

 Benefits and Additional Requirements